Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 slug: /feature-flag-tutorials/ruby
 ---

 Hello!
-In this tutorial we’ll show you how to add feature flags to your Ruby app, using  [Unleash](https://www.getunleash.io/) and the official [Unleash Ruby SDK](https://docs.getunleash.io/reference/sdks/ruby).
+In this tutorial we’ll show you how to add feature flags to your Ruby app , using [Unleash](https://www.getunleash.io/) and the official [Unleash Ruby SDK](https://docs.getunleash.io/reference/sdks/ruby).
 With Unleash, an open-source feature flag service, you can use our tooling to add feature flags to your application and release new features faster.

-In a classic tutorial fashion, we’ll get a list of planets from the [Star Wars API](https://swapi.dev/), with Ruby.
-We’ll use a feature flag to decide whether to call the REST or the GraphQL version of the API.
+In a classic tutorial fashion, we’ll get a list of planets from the [Star Wars API](https://swapi.dev/), with just Ruby (i.e., not Ruby on Rails).
+We’ll use feature flags to decide whether to call the REST or the GraphQL version of the API.

 - [Prerequisites](#prerequisites)
 - [1.
 Best practices for backend apps with Unleash](#1-best-practices-for-backend-apps-with-unleash)